 When asked to think about a typical car accident, you may picture in your head a rear-end collision or a distracted driver crashing into another car.
 Automatically you think of two drivers, one perhaps engaging in negligent driving behavior, leading to a serious accident and debris scattered on the roadway.

 Rarely do you picture car accidents taking place because of a defect in the road.
 Yes, we all shout at the occasional pothole or blinking traffic light, but did you know that if a defect is to blame for causing an accident, you may be entitled to compensation?
 Road defects are more common and problematic than most people think, and they can lead to serious accidents and injuries.

 You have legal rights and may be able to recover compensation for property damage and your medical expenses.
-At Brach Eichler Trial Lawyers, we have skilled attorneys with experience handling accident cases caused by road defects.
-If you or a loved one has been involved in an accident and thinks a road defect is to blame, contact the office of Brach Eichler Trial Lawyers for help with your case.
+At Brach Eichler Injury Lawyers, we have skilled attorneys with experience handling accident cases caused by road defects.
+If you or a loved one has been involved in an accident and thinks a road defect is to blame, contact the office of Brach Eichler Injury Lawyers for help with your case.
 We offer a free consultation to review the facts surrounding your claim, you just need to call (973) 364-8300 to schedule your visit.

 Do You Need an Attorney Following a Road Defect Accident?

 In one word, yes.
 Road defect cases can be more complicated than other car accident cases depending on the responsible party.
 If you are attempting to recover compensation from an insurance company, an attorney can help you negotiate favorable terms to a settlement.
 Most insurance companies want to keep their money right where it is, in their own pockets.
 However, having an attorney fighting to protect you means an insurance company is less likely to resort to tactics that could end up short-changing you on the compensation you deserve.